DavideBuffelli/TrASenD/README.md

 ## Datasets
 Scripts to preprocess data can be found in the Data Preprocessing folder.

-The original datasets can be found at the following links:
+The original (not preprocessed) datasets can be found at the following links:

 * HHAR
 <https://archive.ics.uci.edu/ml/datasets/Heterogeneity+Activity+Recognition>